Basic Usage

 Naturally we assume you'll be using the front camera by default when starting a call.

-So we set isFrontCam as true and let the value flip on execution.
+and let the value flip on execution.

 let isFrontCam = true;